Please ensure Javascript is enabled for purposes of website accessibility

 Installation Starts with an Audit

-The type of access control system you select, and its sophistication will depend on your business’s unique security needs.
-The more risk that exists in having an unauthorized person enter an area, the more restrictive and foul-proof you’ll want your access control technology to be.
+The type of access control security system you select, and its sophistication, will depend on your business’s unique security needs.
+The more risk that exists in having an unauthorized person enter an area, the more restrictive and full proof you’ll want your access control technology to be.
 Other factors that need to be considered include, but are not limited to:

 A security technician can help you identify the most logical type and placement of access control technology based on an assessment of your property and security needs.

-As you’ve read, there are numerous types of access control on the market today.
-And at the rate the security industry develops technology, new access control systems will be continually developed.
+As you’ve read, there are numerous business access control systems on the market today.
+And at the rate the security industry develops technology, new access control systems will continually hit the market.

-Here are a few ways to integrate access control with the larger security system.
+Below are a few ways to integrate access control with the larger security system:

 Access Control and Security Cameras

-Many of the solutions mentioned above can be enhanced with video integration.
-Network and cloud-based video surveillance provides extra assurance that only authorized personnel are in secure areas.
+Many of the solutions mentioned above can be enhanced with video integration giving you more robust office access control by providing extra assurance that only authorized personnel are in secure areas.

-It also allows you to analyze footage and review, monitor and track key data, giving you valuable, real-time insight to customer traffic, purchase habits, staffing issues, conversion ratios and more.
+It also allows you to analyze and review footage, as well as monitor and track key data, giving you valuable, real-time insight to customer traffic, purchase habits, staffing issues, conversion ratios, and more.

 When paired with access control, security cameras can enable you to: